 - Read the yellow EnergyGuide label to understand potential operating costs and compare efficiencies and annual costs of different machines.

 - Size your dishwasher appropriately for your home.
 Running a compact-capacity model multiple times uses more energy than running a standard-capacity model once.

 - Select a model with several wash cycle options so you can choose a light or energy-saving wash cycle when your loads are lighter or less soiled.

 By electrifying your cooking, your household is playing a part in Burlington's transition to Net Zero Energy, and our call for a reduction in, and eventual elimination of, fossil fuels.

 There are many benefits to induction cooking, including immediate heat response, accurate temperature control, nearly twice as fast water heating compared to gas or standard electric with greater energy efficiency.
 Since its surface is completely sealed, there's no exposed heating element or open flame, and it is easier to clean.
 Your kitchen stays cooler and less heat is wasted, since the cooktop's heat is focused on the pan.

-We will be offering a rebate of up to $150 on the purchase of a new electric induction cooktop in January 2020.
-Stay tuned for details.
+We are now offering a rebate of up to $150 on the purchase of a new electric induction cooktop when replacing a non-electric cooktop.